maddybruster/hugo-blog-with-cms/content/granola.md

 5. Spread on a parchment-lined baking sheet in an even layer, packed.
 6. Bake for 20 minutes, then rotate 180°, and bake for 5 more minutes.
 7. Cool completely before touching.
 8. Add optional dried fruit and crystalized ginger.
+Mulberries are advised.